 So far I’ve had the chance to work with telecom, fintech, medtech, robotic, media, online retail, streaming and a few other sectors.
 That startup experience marks a milestone in my career.

 To distill the difference:

-- I stopped working for others and start working for myself.
+- I stopped working for others and started doing what I though was right.
 I didn’t do things “because the boss said so”.
 I did it because it was the right thing.
 I was confident that if things stop to make sense, I can walk out without having to worry about shares and loans!

-- I stopped working for money and start focusing on the business model and end user needs.
+- I stopped focusing on money and started focusing on the business model and end user needs.
 This is a very empowering perspective.
 Turns out the more you care about the customer satistaction and ensure that the core of the business model is executed well, the more you get praise and promotion!